DanPurdy/takecounter/README.md

 I personally use this off of a Raspberry Pi with a usb numpad attached either via the video out or the hdmi out.
 Responsive design so it should adjust to different resolutions correctly depending on your setup.

+A woking demo can be found at www.danpurdy.co.uk/demo/takecounter

 Currently set to work with a numpad.